mktrm/cs426-fall23/index.md

 ## DISCLAIMER
-Due to our unusual circumstances, the details in this syllabus may change (e.g. schedule, grading policy, assignments, etc.).
+The details in this syllabus may change (e.g. schedule, grading policy, assignments, etc.).
 We will update this syllabus in the event of changes as the course progresses.
+We will send announcements in the case of significant changes.
+It is your responsibility to check for the course announcements.

 ## Credit
-This page heavily uses materials from Pat Pannuto and Dean Tullsen.
+This page uses materials from many other instructors including Deian Stefan, Dave Tian, Aniket Kate, Pat Pannuto and Dean Tullsen.